mpolacek/lists/1001-albums.md

 - [ ] 712.
 Morrissey - Your Arsenal
 - [ ] 713.
 Baaba Maal Lam Torro
 - [ ] 714.
 Lemonheads - It's a Shame About Ray
-- [ ] 715.
-Rage Against the Machine (Rage Against the Machine, 1992)
+- [X] 715.
+Rage Against the Machine - Rage Against the Machine (1992)
 - [ ] 716.
 Disposable Heroes of Hiphoprisy - Hypocrisy Is the Greatest Luxury
 - [ ] 717.
 Ingenue - K.D.
 Lang
 - [X] 718.
 Dr. Dre - The Chronic (1992)